Brunocds/cleaning-robot/README.md

 ## Documentation

+The documentation of this project is divided in three folders:

-[reports](uol.com.br): this folder contains a detailed documentation, explaining in depth the obtaining process of the necessary files to run the codes and the analysis and results of the project.
+__[reports]__(https://github.com/Brunocds/cleaning-robot/tree/master/reports): this folder contains a detailed documentation, explaining in depth the obtaining process of the necessary files to run the codes and the analysis and results of the project.
-[developed-codes](): this folder contains all the developed codes during the project and a briefly explanation of each one.
+__[developed-codes]__(https://github.com/Brunocds/cleaning-robot/tree/master/developed-codes): this folder contains all the developed codes during the project and a briefly explanation of each one.
+__[files-to-be-read]__: this folder contains the files I utilized in the project.
+The results of the use of these files are discussed in the files inside the reports folder.

 ## Operational Structure